ViktorKob/Kata/README.md

 - Use 1 to show / hide the original polygon
 - Use 2 to show / hide the monotone parts
 - Use 3 to show / hide the triangles
+- Use 4 to show / hide the connectivity graph
 - Use 5 to show / hide the points
+- Use Esc to exit